Delaware Issued Guidelines for the resumption of Competitive or Recreational Baseball & Softball as of 6/15/20

-1. Head-to-Head (only applies when 2 teams are tied) 2.
-Lowest average runs allowed per game played (if head-to-head, does not apply) 3.
-Highest average runs scored per game played 4.
 The team that registered for the tournament first will win the tie breaker (We realize that a coin flip would usually take place, but this is easier due to coaches being in different places).
+Please be clear if your team is involved in a Tie with 3 or more teams that head to Head does not matter unless your team beat both teams.

 Three Way Tie or More

-Lowest average runs allowed in All Pool Games will determine highest seed.
+Lowest average runs allowed in All Pool Games will determine highest seed, if still tied the Highest Average runs scored will be used and if teams are still Tied then the team that *registered first will win the Tie-Breaker.
 Exception: If one team beats ALL teams involved, they are the top seed.
-This rule is NEW for 2013, the old rule caused confusion and has been eliminated.

 Determining seeds from Pool Play when all teams do not play an equal amount of games: We will take win-loss percentage and the average of runs allowed determining seeds.

-There is a possibility that a team does not play a Pool Game due to weather or other circumstances, in this case that team and their opponent will be given a 1-1 tie for purpose of determining seeds.
-This will only be used in the event of a team that has played no games in pool play.
+There is a possibility that a team does not play all of their Pool Game due to weather or other circumstances, in this case that team and their opponent will be given a 6-6 tie for purpose of determining seeds.
+This will only be used when a team or teams have not played all of their Pool Play games.
 We realize that this could result in an outcome that would seem unfair to someone, under the circumstances we have no other choice.
-However, if all teams have played at least one (1) game in pool play, the standings will be based on percentages.
 In the event that all games are canceled for Pool Play, we record all Pool Play games as a 1-1 tie for purposes of seeding for single elimination play.
 The seeds will now be determined by order of registration.

 In the event that this puts a team into the consolation bracket, we will make every effort to eliminate the consolation bracket when possible.
 Refund policy will come into effect at the conclusion of the tournament.